breezy-weather/breezy-weather-icon-packs/INSTRUCTIONS.md

     ...
 </resources>
 ```
-3. Declear this animator filter in `AndroidManifest.xml`:
+3. Declare this animator filter in `AndroidManifest.xml`:
 ```
 <application>
     ...